 - Spotless.
-Make sure that there are no brownish spots (this doesn't include the area where it touched the ground) and that there are no cracks.
+Make sure there are no brownish spots.
+(This doesn't include the area where it touched the ground.)
+There should also beno cracks.

 - Clean.
 Look for white mold or fuzz growing the stem or the blossom end of the pumpkin.
 Be vigilant because it can blend in or hide in texturing.

-Keep in mind, the longer the pumpkin has been off the vine, the more moisture and flavor it will lose.
-While this isn't a problem if you're using them in a beautiful tablescape, it can drastically effect the outcome of your pumpkin recipes.
+Also remember that the longer the pumpkin has been off the vine, the more moisture and flavor it will lose.
+While this isn't a problem if you're making a beautiful tablescape, it can drastically affect the outcome of your pumpkin recipes.

 How to Store Raw Pumpkin

-- Freezer.
-You can also freeze it in chunks for 3-6 months in an airtight container.
-Depending on what you are making (like pumpkin purée), you may find that storing it cooked preserves the flavor better than freezing it raw.
+You can also freeze pumpkin in chunks for 3-6 months in an airtight container.
+Depending on what you are making you may find that storing it cooked preserves the flavor better than freezing it raw.
+(Like with pumpkin purée.)

-- Refrigerator.
-Once cooked, pumpkin can be stored in an airtight container in the refrigerator for 5-7 days.
+Once baked, a pumpkin can be stored in an airtight container in the refrigerator for 5-7 days.
 Depending on how you have chosen to cook your pumpkin, reheating it may give you an overcooked texture.
 If you plan to reheat your pumpkin, I recommend sautéing it or turning it into purée for best results.

-- Pieces: Pumpkin lets out a lot of water when it cooks, so dab it dry before freezing to prevent freezer burn.
-If you're storing it in pieces, I recommend spreading them out on a sheet pan (try to keep them from touching too much, if you can) and freezing them for 4-6 hours or until they are completely frozen before transferring to another container.
-This way, you don't have to do battle with a solid chunk of pumpkin pieces that you have to use a hammer to break apart.
+Pumpkin lets out a lot of water when it cooks, so dab it dry before freezing to prevent freezer burn.
+If you're storing pieces, I recommend spreading them on a sheet pan and freezing them for 4-6 hours.
+(Try to keep them from touching too much, if you can.)
+This way you don't have to battle with a solid chunk of pumpkin pieces that need broken apart.
+Once frozen you can transfer them to a storage container.

-- Purée: If you would like to freeze purée, I recommend using a freezer bag or a container that you can fill pretty much to the brim.
+To freeze purée, I recommend using a freezer bag or a container that you can to the brim.
 (Don't forget to leave enough space for expansion, but remove all the excess air to prevent freezer burn!)
-The great thing about freezer bags is that you can flatten your purée out in the bag.
-This makes it easy to stack multiple bags and takes up a minimal amount of precious freezer space.
+The great thing about freezer bags is that you can flatten the purée out in the bag so it takes up a minimal amount of precious freezer space.